sinch/ios-proximity-tutorial/readme.md

 			[self createFriend:username];
 ```

-As you can see we’ve added yet another method, createFriend which is used to fetch extra details from parse and create a friend using those objects.
-Here’s the createFriend method.
-Although you may think at this point, what friend object?
-Ahh, the one we’re about to create, create a new class of type NSObject and name it friend.
-Add these three properties in the .h file.
+As you can see, we’ve added yet another method, createFriend, which is used to fetch extra details from Parse and create a friend using those objects.
+Here’s the createFriend method, although at this point you may think, what friend object?
+Ahh, the one we’re about to create!
+Create a new class of type NSObject and name it friend.
+Add these three properties in the .h file:

 ```objective-c